If you are looking for alternatives to Shopify – good news, there are definitely a few competitors to Shopify that you should consider.

 By the way, if you are looking for a premium WordPress hosting service, we also recommend WP Engine.
 They’re a bit pricier than some other traditional hosting services, but they are a dedicated WordPress hosting service, and their services / support are quite good.

 FOR SMALLER STORES THAT REQUIRE EASIER TO USEECOMMERCE TOOLS

 If you don’t need a very advanced or flexible platform like Shopify, and prefer to use something simpler, more user-friendly, cheaper and offers 24/7 support, then here are a few recommendations.

 Wix is a pure drag and drop website builder, meaning that you can literally place any content anywhere on your website.
 It’s also becoming one of our favourite ecommerce platforms too.

-They’re very easy to use (no coding or technical skills required whatsoever), has an excellent dedicated support team (phone or email), and has a team of developers to manage all the technical details for you, so you don’t have to worry about anything but building and running your ecommerce store.
+Wix eCommerce is very easy to use (no coding or technical skills required whatsoever), has an excellent dedicated support team (phone or email), and has a team of developers to manage all the technical details for you, so you don’t have to worry about anything but building and running your ecommerce store.